leynos/concordat-vale/docs/local-validation-of-github-actions-with-act-and-pytest.md

 - Docker daemon available.
 - `act` installed.
 - Python 3.10+ with `pytest`.
+- When developing inside a sandbox (for example, this Codex CLI), ensure the container runtime socket is reachable.
+On Fedora/Podman that normally means:
+  1. `systemctl --user status podman.socket` reports `active (listening)`.
+  2. Commands that talk to the socket (such as `podman info`, `act ...`, or the pytest harness) run with escalated permissions.
+In this repo, use `ACT_WORKFLOW_TESTS=1 sudo -E make test` to exercise the workflow harness.
+  3. After running the `act` tests as root, delete the root-owned virtualenv via `sudo rm -rf .venv` so subsequent non-root commands can recreate it.
 - Optional but recommended: pin an image to reduce drift:

   ```bash